 Personas are stand-ins for real people – useful abstractions that can be as specific or general as you need them to be.
 That kind of abstraction may seem unnecessary, but consider the alternatives for thinking about your users.
 Get too specific, and you can get caught up in paying attention to too many people.
 That takes a lot of time and can make prioritization challenging.
 Get too general, and you may fall into the trap of either designing for everyone (an inherent fallacy) or designing for an ideal (eloquently described recently as “designer-focused design“).

-I have created personas for different kinds of projects, and in doing so have come to realize that they are extremely useful for a particular type of project: systems whose users have intrinsically different roles or motivations…and interact with each other.
+I have created personas for different kinds of projects, and have found the most useful ones to be archetypes as they are lightweight (easier to use) and behavior-based (easily map to roles).
+They are particularly useful for systems whose users have intrinsically different roles or motivations, especially when they interact with each other.

 The good, the bad, and the ugly

 Online communities are a prime example of different motivations.
 These communities simply do not exist without users interacting with one another, and the range of emotion and behavior that people exhibit on the internet can go far beyond what they would do in person.
 The system can be designed to include checks and balances so that the people within it will be encouraged towards good contributions and will correct for bad behavior.

 I noticed this balance with LinkedIn’s Groups, and this became a critical component in designing ways to help groups moderate for higher-quality content.
 To tackle this, I created a set of lightweight personas to capture the different behaviors I’d observed.
 Each had just enough information to make them identifiable for a particular motivation: a name, a photo, and three or four brief bullet points about why they did what they did.